Women's World Cup 2019: Who's Up for a Big Payday?

 Beyond these familiar faces, who will emerge as bankable stars?
 Here are top contenders:

 Lindsey Horan (Twitter 73K Instagram 146K): Horan scored in the third minute against Sweden, the strongest competition the U.S. has faced yet.
 And she’s got a compelling personal story about forgoing college to move to France at age 18 and play for Paris St. Germain.
-“Lindsey Horan is already making waves in her first two appearances and the buzz surrounding her World Cup debut makes her a strong candidate for the breakout star of the World Cup,” said Ken Mainardis, senior vice president of content for Getty Images, which has six photographers covering the tournament.
+“Lindsey Horan is already making waves in her first two appearances and the buzz surrounding her World Cup debut makes her a strong candidate for the breakout star of the World Cup,” said Mike Heiman, senior director of editorial operations, which has 11 photographers covering the tournament.
 Partners: Adidas, Chipotle, Hulu, and others.

 Mallory Pugh (Twitter 80K, Instragram 377K: While older teammates drop in on social media to post game shots or plug products, 21 year-old Pugh’s a digital native and has cultivated a robust presence on Instagram.
 Getting regular minutes both as a starter and sub, Pugh is “very marketable,” Curtin said, noting her youth and potential to appear in several more World Cups.
 Partners: BMW, Gatorade, Google, Listerine, and others.

 Rose Lavelle (Twitter 39K, Instagram 99K): Incredibly quick with a killer lefty shot, Lavelle, 24, has racked up two goals in the World Cup so far.
 Like Pugh, she has an every-girl appeal, talking on social media about Harry Potter and her bulldog Wilma.
-Mainardis says that Getty is seeing a shift in more commercial brands seeking editorial shots to meet consumers’ interest in “imagery that is authentic.”
+Heiman says Getty is seeing a shift in more commercial brands seeking editorial shots to meet consumers’ interest in “imagery that is authentic.”
 Because the camera’s catching Lavelle’s every scowl and celebration, the budding star seems poised to deliver on both fronts: the goals and the authentic moments.
 Partners: New Balance, Chipolte, Hulu, Secret, and others.

 More must-read stories from Fortune: